adamk72/consulting_website/src/pages/resume.md

 Dec 2005 - Sep 2010 @ _San Diego, CA_

-- Initially hired on as senior software developer, acted as prototype-to-production developer, translating barely working C++ and Java code hacks into consistent and releasable products, incrementally improving the release process as needed, especially eliminating many manual steps.
+- Initially hired on as senior software developer, acted as prototype-to-production developer, translating inefficient C++ and Java code hacks into consistent and releasable products, incrementally improving the release process as needed, and streamlining manual processes
-- As team lead, managed a team of 6-10 software developers, mentoring extant and hiring new talent.
+- As team lead, managed a team of 6-10 software developers, mentoring extant and recruiting new talent.
-- As director, initiated a long-term project resulting in the reduction of new product release times from more than two weeks to under one week while doubling the client application performance.
-This happened through cross-department collaboration, database enhancements, comprehensive code refactoring and automation, and improving the user experience of the backend administrative services.
-- The last part alone saved several thousands of dollars per project by streamlining the product life cycle and allowing the paid intern content creation staff to be gradually reduced from ten down to three people.
+- As director, initiated a project to optimize the infrastructure and code base, boosting client and DB performance, accelerating the release cycle time, and reducing labor costs by enhancing user interfaces.

 ### Sr. Software Engineer Lead